 While we have seen substantial improvements in monocular vision systems recently, they are not yet fast or accurate enough for high-speed obstacle avoidance on small UAVs.
-Stereo systems suffer from a similar speed issue, with most modern systems running at or below 40 Hz [8], [28].
-Recent work on an ultra lightweight flapping UAV demonstrated a 4.0 gram line-based stereo algorithm running at various rates from 11Hz at 128x96 to 40Hz at 128x32 on a 168Mhz embedded processor [9].
+Stereo systems suffer from a similar speed issue, with most modern systems running at or below 50 Hz [8], [35].
+Recent work on an ultra lightweight flapping UAV demonstrated a 4.0 gram line-based stereo algorithm running at various rates from 11 Hz at 128x96 to 40 Hz at 128x32 on a 168 Mhz embedded processor [9].
 Their algorithm also aims to significantly reduce computational requirements, but does so by matching along lines of images instead of reducing the number of disparities searched.
+In [12], Goldberg demonstrates significant low-level optimization and the use of a DSP to obtain stereo frame rates up to 46 Hz on a Gumstix processor with the same cameras we use below.